Skip to main content

 3. Remaining Pods

-Following this order allows the cluster to update as many Pods as possible before waiting for the remaining Pods to become drained and idle.
+This order lets the cluster update as many Pods as possible before waiting for the remaining Pods to become drained and idle.

 Status